stephen-cloud/c-19-2/docs/index.md

 !!! note
     You can find me at <stephen@stephen.cloud> and <https://www.linkedin.com/in/stephenharrison/> and <https://github.com/stephen-cloud/> and <https://www.thelucidcoder.com> (nothing interesting there yet.)

+## What's all this then?

 Here is an end-to-end tutorial that shows how to create the C-19 Autobody sample application in <https://github.com/stephen-cloud/c-19-autobody> from scratch.

 This documentation is <https://stephen-cloud.github.io/c-19-autobody/>.
 You can see the finished application at <https://c-19-autobody.stephen.cloud>.

 You can stop at the end of each section and have something interesting working.